You are here:

 Telephone surveys will be carried out, where possible, with headteachers at schools not inspected during stage 1.
 They'll look at:

-- How well the MAT understands the quality of education it offers and, in particular, its strengths and weaknesses
+- How well the trust understands the quality of education it offers and, in particular, its strengths and weaknesses

 - The measures in place to enhance strengths and address weaknesses

-- How the MAT knows it's having a positive impact on pupils' education
+- How the trust knows it's having a positive impact on pupils' education

 Outcomes of the summary evaluation